filamentphp/filament/packages/panels/docs/06-navigation.md

 ### Using compact sidebar navigation

 By default, navigation groups have extra top and bottom padding.
-You may disable this and make all navigation items evenly spaced using the `compactSidebarNavigation()` method:
+You may remove this and make all navigation items evenly spaced using the `compactSidebarNavigation()` method:

 ```php
 use Filament\Panel;